-- 1. There is no "standard" or "best" way to analyze next-gen data. - Results in many seemingly equivalent or redundant analysis types or tools. - Not all types of analysis are appropriate or even necessary. - 2.
-Wet lab methods used to generate data may limit available/appropriate analysis methods. - Not-surprisingly, planning experiments from the beginning based on what answers/analysis you want at end can save time and money.
+- There is no "perfect" way to analyze next-gen data. - Results in many nearly equivalent or redundant analysis types and tools. - Not all types of analysis are necessary or even appropriate. - Wet lab methods used to generate data may limit available/appropriate analysis methods. - Not-surprisingly, planning experiments from the beginning based on what answers/analysis you want can save time and money.